 Why you’ll love this vegan snickers cheesecake

-The LAYERS!
-This is one of those cheesecakes that is definitely easy on the eyes 😉 It has a cookie base, a rich peanut butter cheesecake, a caramel peanut layer, and is topped with chocolate.
+• The LAYERS!
+This is one of those cheesecakes that is definitely easy on the eyes 😉 It has an oaty base, a rich peanut butter cheesecake filling, gooey caramel with crunchy peanuts, and is topped with chocolate.

 Ingredients and substitutions